 After developing and launching an e-commerce website, it is essential to promote your business.
-There are some ways which can help you drag traffics in your website:
+There are some ways that can help you drag traffics in your website:

 The SEO strategy helps in optimizing your website according to the search terms and attract traffic.
 The research phase in SEO includes keyword research and competitor search.